by256/icsg3d/README.md

 ## Citation
 C. J. Court, B. Yildirim, A. Jain, J. M. Cole, "3-D Inorganic Crystal Structure Generation and Property Prediction via Representation Learning", *J. Chem.
 Inf.
 Model.* 2020 (accepted for publication).

+## Funding Statement
+This project was financially supported by the Engineering and Physical Sciences Research Council (EPSRC, EP/L015552/1), Science and Technology
+Facilities Council (STFC) and the Royal Academy of Engineering (RCSRF1819\7\10).